travis-ci/docs-travis-ci-com/source/content/docs/user/build-configuration.md

     env: DB=postgres

 Environment variables are useful for configuring build scripts.
+See the example in <a href="/docs/user/database-setup/#multiple-database-systems">Database setup</a>.
 One variable is always present during your builds, `TRAVIS`:

     if ENV['TRAVIS']
       # do something specific to continuous integration